SDavisMedia/try-ninja-demo/readme.txt

 = Do I have to use Ninja Demo to use this plugin? =

 Yes.
 This plugin will not create the widget if Ninja Demo is not activated.

+= What does "Network Activate" mean in the installation instructions? =

+Ninja Demo runs on WordPress Multisite in a network configuration.
+Each demo user actually creates their own instance of the main network site every time they log into the demo.
+By network activating this plugin, you make it available to each [demo] site in the network.

 == Screenshots ==